 - 1. For all I/O requiring field interface devices, these devices where practical will be mounted in a field interface panel (FIP).
 The Contractor shall provide an enclosure, which protects the device(s) from dust & moisture and conceals integral wiring and moving parts. - 2.
 Field panels shall contain power supplies for sensors, interface relays and contactors, safety circuits, and I/P transducers. - 3.
-The FIP enclosure shall be of steel construction with baked enamel finish, NEMA1 rated with a hinged door and keyed lock.
+The FIP enclosure shall be of steel construction with baked enamel finish, utilizing the appropriate NEMA rating for the environment it is installed in with a hinged door and keyed lock.
 All enclosures will be sized for twenty percent spare mounting space.
 All locks will be keyed identically. - 4.
 All wiring to and from the FIP will be to screw type terminals.
 Analog or communications wiring may use the FIP as a raceway without terminating.
 The use of wire nuts within the FIP is prohibited. - 5.
-All outside mounted enclosures shall meet the NEMA-4 rating. - 6.
-Tubing and wiring within all enclosures shall be run in plastic track.
-Wiring within controllers shall be wrapped and secured.
+Tubing and wiring within all enclosures shall be run in raceway.
+Wiring within panels shall be wrapped and secured.
+All unused wiring and devices shall be removed from panels.